 • Trim and peel the onions.
 Slice the top and bottom ends off 8 medium white onions.
 Remove their outer skin.
 Use a sharp knife to gently cut halfway down the center from top to bottom (this will make separating the layers easier later).
 Be careful not to cut all the way through or the onions will fall apart.
 Set aside.

-• Simmer the onions: Add the onions and allow to simmer until they’re soft but still hold their shape, about 10 to 15 minutes.
+• Simmer the onions: Add the onions to a large pot of boiling water, reduce the heat to a simmer and allow to cook until they’re soft but still hold their shape, about 10 to 15 minutes.

 • Make the rice mixture.
-To the bowl with the onion and garlic mixture, add 1 ½ cups Arborio rice and ½ cup each of chopped parsley and mint.
-Season with 1 teaspoon ground cumin and 1 ½ teaspoons of ground cinnamon.
-Add ¼ cup of toasted pine nuts and mix well to combine.
+Add the rice to the bowl with the tomato, onion, and garlic mixture.
+Then and 1/2 cup each of chopped parsley, and mint.
+Stir in a 1/2 cup water.
+Season with 1 teaspoon ground cumin and 1 1/2 teaspoons of ground cinnamon.
+Add 1/4 cup of toasted pine nuts and mix well to combine.

 Stuff and Bake the Onions